 Before you can use the Save Filter function, you need a login account that has the necessary permissions.
-When you login through the Accounts wizard, you have to ask for the extended permissions necessary to manage the account — just check the box before you click Add Account.
+When you login through the Accounts wizard, it gets a security token for your account, but your account needs to have permission to actually save a filter (Edit at the Account level).

 We need the filter definitions for the filters we want to save, and we can get these from existing filters in one of our accounts.
 Using the Management Lists – Filters function, we can dump a full list of filters in our account to a worksheet.

 From the list, we can delete the rows we don’t want and keep just the filters we want — in this case, Spam Crawlers and Spam Crawlers 2.
 You can change any of the parameters manually, possibly updating this as a ‘Master List’, but do not change the column titles.

 If you want to create a new filter, you can simply create one in one of your accounts and save it to a worksheet like we did here, then copy the row to the list (aligning the columns, in case they are different).

 The other information we need is the list of Accounts and Views that we want to copy the filters into.
 Note that with Google Analytics, View filters are stored at the Account level and linked to a View.
 Even if you create the filter in the View, it actually adds it to the Account and links it to that View for you.
 That makes it possible to use the same filter on other Views in the same Account.